Urazole-decorated multifunctional mesoporous polymer networks for efficient capture of uranium(vi) from aqueous matrices

 Abstract

-Efficient uranium capture from water matrices is of paramount importance for sustainable development of nuclear energy, as it can solve significant issues like nuclear reservoir and relevant environmental pollution.
-Herein we report a multifunctional mesoporous polymer network, containing urazole groups, in combination with other groups such as amines, imines etc., to achieve excellent uranium uptake efficiency.
-The developed material exhibits excellent uranium adsorption capacity of 956 mg/g (pH 6), with fast adsorption kinetics (able to capture >75% uranyl from aqueous solution in just 15 minutes and reaches equilibrium within just 50 minutes).
-The material can capture > 90% uranium from contaminated natural water and wastewater matrices.
+Efficient uranium capture from various water matrices is of paramount importance for sustainable nuclear energy development, as it can mitigate uranium resource limitations and reduce environmental pollution.
+Herein, we report a multifunctional mesoporous polymer network containing urazole groups, in combination with other groups, such as amines and imines, to achieve excellent uranium uptake efficiency.
+The developed material exhibits an excellent uranium adsorption capacity of 956 mg g−1 (pH 6), with fast adsorption kinetics (able to capture >75% uranyl from aqueous solutions in just 15 minutes and reaches equilibrium within just 50 minutes).
+The material can capture >90% uranium from contaminated natural water and wastewater matrices.
 Moreover, it can extract >70% uranium from natural seawater within 3 days.
-DFT calculations reveals that the newly introduced urazole groups in the backbone enable excellent binding with uranyl, as understood by its highly negative adsorption energy (ΔE).
-Its exceptional thermochemical stability, reusability, and uranium-capture efficiency-demonstrated across real-life conditions such as at varying pH, in presence of competing ions, in a range of complex natural and waste water matrices including uranium extraction from seawater, and superior performance in dynamic column-based systems-make it a highly promising candidate for practical deployment.
+DFT calculations reveal that the newly introduced urazole groups in the backbone enable excellent binding with uranyl, as understood by its highly negative adsorption energy (ΔE).
+Its exceptional thermochemical stability, reusability, and uranium-capture efficiency are demonstrated across real-life conditions, such as at varying pH, in the presence of competing ions, and in a range of complex natural and wastewater matrices, including uranium extraction from seawater, and it exhibits superior performance in dynamic column-based systems.
+These advantages make it a highly promising candidate for practical deployment.

 Supplementary files